dmitryporotnikov/BatteryHealth/README.md

 ## Contributing

-Contributions to improve Battery Health Monitor are welcome.
+Contributions to improve Battery Health Reader are welcome.
 Please feel free to fork the repository, make your changes, and/or submit a pull request.

 ## License